- Mar 15 Five research groups announce the discovery of anti-matter

 - May 9 The Beatles sign their 1st contract with EMI Parlophone

-- Jun 2 Ray Charles' cover "I Just Can't Stop Loving You" from his influential crossover album "Modern Sounds in Country and Western Music" hits #1 on Billboard
+- Jun 2 Ray Charles' cover of Don Gibson's "I Can't Stop Loving You", from his influential crossover album "Modern Sounds in Country and Western Music" hits #1 on Billboard

 - Jul 12 Rolling Stones 1st performance (Marquee Club, London)

 - Oct 5 The Beatles release their first record, "Love Me Do"

 - Mar 2 Philadelphia center Wilt Chamberlain scores 100 points, most ever by an NBA player in a single game, during Warriors' 169-147 win over NY Knicks in Hershey; 36-of-63 from field, 28-of-32 from free-throw line

 - Apr 13 Stan Musial scores his 1,869th run, a new NL record

 - Jun 17 US Open Men's Golf, Oakmont CC: Jack Nicklaus wins his first major title by 3 strokes in an 18-hole playoff with Arnold Palmer

 Brothers John and Clarence Anglin and fellow inmate Frank Morris escape from Alcatraz Island prison, the only ones to do so

 The first official Panda crossing is opened outside Waterloo station, London.